CONSERVATION WORK

 A History Of Working With Snakes In The Wild

 After returning from living on the west coast in early 2017, as I continued to write fiction, I took up my old passion of searching for pit vipers in New York, which I have been doing since around 2000.
-This led me to new avenues of research, as the internet expanded and information and resources became more easily accessible and available.
+This led me to new avenues of research, as the internet expanded and information and resources became more available and accesible.
 I began finding old newspaper articles on snake dens, and have since amassed over 1,500 historic articles on the subject.
 I also started learning about mapping software, and soon I was contacting various sources, old timers, people in the field of herpetology, to track down populations of snakes, gathering photographs and data with the intentions of one day writing a book on the subject.
 Things quickly started happening, and I found myself with a long list of sites to search for snakes; 10 sites I had visited since about 2000 had suddenly become 110.
 Then I went on a quest to visit as many as I could.

 Photographs: Rattlesnakes & Copperheads At Their Den Sites